 - If you don’t have COVID-19 and are interested in pursuing assisted reproductive technology (ART), the American Society for Reproductive Medicine (ASRM) recommends that clinics in regions with reduced transmission rates consider reopening fertility clinics after assessing disease analysis and hospital capacity in their area.
-If you’re a patient going through IVF or IUI, you should speak to your fertility clinic about next steps.
+If you’re a patient going through IVF or IUI, speak to your fertility clinic about next steps.

 A refresher on COVID-19